Filmos/Multiplo/README.md

 ```

 ### Custom
 As it was said earlier, you can use this tool in your own way by directly referencing `parser.js`.
-It exports two values - `defaultOptions`, which contains default options for the parser, and `parse(text, options)`, which is the function which transforms the text.
+It exports two values - `defaultOptions`, which contains default options for the parser, and `parse(text, options)`, which is the asynchronous function which transforms the text.

 #### Parameters
 `Text` is a simple string in proper syntax (which is described in later chapters).